AckerlyXu/heima/articles/batch/batch-application-packages.md

 This feature was introduced in [Batch REST API][api_rest] version 2015-12-01.2.2 and the corresponding [Batch .NET][api_net] library version 3.1.0.
 We recommend that you always use the latest API version when working with Batch.

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > Currently, only *CloudServiceConfiguration* pools support application packages.
 You cannot use Application packages in pools created by using VirtualMachineConfiguration images.
-See the [Virtual machine configuration](/documentation/articles/batch-linux-nodes/#virtual-machine-configuration/) section of [Provision Linux compute nodes in Azure Batch pools](/documentation/articles/batch-linux-nodes/) for more information about the two different configurations.
+See the [Virtual machine configuration](./batch-linux-nodes.md#virtual-machine-configuration) section of [Provision Linux compute nodes in Azure Batch pools](./batch-linux-nodes.md) for more information about the two different configurations.
 >
 >